Bolognese

 Ability to withstand cold temperatures.

-Characterized by its fluffy, white coat, the Bolognese is a small, compact dog, standing around 10 to 12 inches tall at the shoulder.
-The breed is known for its distinctive fluffy coat which is long and requires regular grooming to prevent mats and tangles.
-They have expressive dark eyes and a sweet, attentive expression.
+The Bolognese has a long, fluffy white coat, a small, compact body, and stands around 10–12 inches tall at the shoulder.
+Its coat requires regular grooming to prevent mats and tangles.
+The breed has expressive dark eyes and a sweet, attentive expression.

-The Bolognese moves with a light, effortless gait, reflecting its playful and lively character.
-While not particularly athletic, this breed enjoys moderate daily walks and play sessions, which are sufficient to keep them healthy and content.
+Bolognese dogs move with a light, effortless gait, reflecting their playful and lively character.
+They enjoy moderate daily walks and play sessions, which are sufficient to keep them healthy and happy.

-Due to their dense, fluffy coat, Bologneses require regular grooming to maintain their appearance and prevent matting.
-They are relatively low-energy dogs but do need daily exercise to stay healthy and happy.
-Their size makes them well-suited for apartment living.
+Due to their dense, fluffy coat, Bolognese dogs require regular grooming.
+While relatively low-energy, they still need daily exercise.
+Their small size makes them well-suited for apartment living.

-Minor concerns: Dental issues due to their small size
+Minor concerns: Dental issues due to small size

 Occasionally seen: Luxating patella